Weekly Watering Number

 Here in the Portland metro area, we like to joke that summer officially starts July 5th.
 But, while summer weather may finally kick in then, we often start watering our lawns and gardens the first or second warm-ish spring day.
 And, we keep on watering them until the fall rains begin.

 What many people don’t know is that established plants (those that have been in the ground a year or two) usually don’t need to be watered until the warmer temperatures set in and dry out our clay soil.
 In fact, spring can be a great time to conserve water!

-That’s where the Weekly Watering Number (WWN) comes in!
-We will tell you when to start watering, and how much to water each week through mid-October.
+That’s where the Weekly Watering Number (WWN) comes in.
+Sign up for the WWN and we'll tell you when to start watering and how much to water each week through mid-October.
 We will also send you a Weekly Tip, along with your WWN, throughout the watering season to help you use water efficiently outdoors.

 How to get started

 Before you can start using the WWN, you will need to take 15 minutes to figure out how long it takes your watering system to water one inch.
 Don’t worry, this is a one-time thing!
 Once you have this information, you can use it adjust the amount of water you give your landscape or garden throughout the irrigation season.

 How to use the Weekly Watering Number

 Different plants have different water needs and you can use the WWN to tailor the amount of water you give to different plant types (e.g. lawns, perennials, vegetable, trees).
 See below for more information on how the WWN can be used for lawns and other types of plants.

 The other key to watering efficiently is to adjust the amount you water as the weather changes throughout the irrigation season.
 For example, we’ll let you know if a rain storm or heat wave means you should change how much you water – and we will tell you how much of a change is needed.